 She left employment at the Lancaster hospital in 1985.
 The virus flared up at infrequent intervals over the next two decades or so, causing blurry or cloudy vision, aching, and swelling that would subside with treatment.
-Unfortunately, a bout in late 2006 was resistant to treatment, leading to blindness in that eye by February 2007, at which time she gave notice of the injury to her former employer.
-The HSV had caused scarring of her cornea and her doctor recommended a cornea transplant, which she had that May, but which did not restore her vision.
+Unfortunately, about by late 2006, her eye was resistant to treatment which lead to blindness in that eye in February 2007.
+Once she became blind, she gave notice of the injury to her former employer.
+The HSV had caused scarring of her cornea, and her doctor recommended a cornea transplant, which she had that May, but which did not restore her vision.

 Lack of Documentation

-Not surprisingly, the hospital’s records from the late ’70s and early ’80s are not complete and it could not find record of the injury itself or of claimant giving notice of the HSV exposure years ago.
+Not surprisingly, the hospital’s records from the late ’70s and early ’80s are not complete, and it could not find the record of the injury itself or the claimant giving notice of the HSV exposure years ago.
 Under Pennsylvania workers’ compensation law, an injured employee must give notice of injury within 120 days from injury to his or her employer.

 However, Weber-Brown was able to get two employees to testify at her workers’ compensation hearing of their recollections of her telling them of the incident and being treated on the hospital premises in its emergency room for the exposure.
 The claimant also gave written notice at the time of the 2007 deterioration.

 Also, the court found substantial evidence that the vision loss came from the work exposure years before, based on the claimant’s consistent testimony, the opinions of expert doctors and the testimony of the other two nurses, despite the lack of any corroborating hospital documentation.